 Abstract

-First described in 1996, the drug reaction, eosinophilia and systemic symptoms syndrome (DReSS) is considered, along with Stevens-Johnson syndrome and toxic epidermal necrolysis, a severe cutaneous drug reaction.
-It is characterized by the presence of a maculopapular erythematous skin eruption, fever, lymphadenopathy, influenza-like symptoms, eosinophilia and visceral involvement such as hepatitis, pneumonitis, myocarditis, pericarditis, nephritis, and colitis.
+First described in 1996, the drug reaction, eosinophilia, and systemic symptoms syndrome (DReSS) is considered, along with Stevens-Johnson syndrome and toxic epidermal necrolysis, a severe cutaneous drug reaction.
+It is characterized by the presence of a maculopapular erythematous skin eruption, fever, lymphadenopathy, influenza-like symptoms, eosinophilia, and visceral involvement such as hepatitis, pneumonitis, myocarditis, pericarditis, nephritis, and colitis.
 The prognosis of patients with DReSS is related to the severity of visceral involvement.
 The mortality ranges from approximately 5% to 10%, and death is mainly due to liver failure, which is also the organ most commonly involved in this syndrome.
 Although it was previously hypothesized in 1994, DReSS syndrome can lead to reactivation of one or more human herpesvirus family members.
 Now being included as diagnostic criteria in a proposed diagnostic score system, this reactivation can be detected up to 2-3 wk after DReSS syndrome onset.
-Other causes of mortality in DReSS syndrome include myocardial or pulmonary lesions and haemophagocytosis.
+Other causes of mortality in DReSS syndrome include myocardial or pulmonary lesions and hemophagocytosis.
 We reviewed the literature of previously reported case-series of DReSS and liver involvement, highlighting the pattern of liver damage, the treatment used, and the outcome.

-Key words: Drug reaction, eosinophilia and systemic symptoms syndrome; Severe cutaneous drug reactions; Drug-induced hypersensitivity syndrome; Drug-induced liver injury; Acute liver failure
+Key words: Drug reaction, eosinophilia, and systemic symptoms syndrome; Severe cutaneous drug reactions; Drug-induced hypersensitivity syndrome; Drug-induced liver injury; Acute liver failure

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Drug reaction, eosinophilia and systemic symptoms syndrome (DReSS) is considered a severe cutaneous drug reaction.
+Core tip: Drug reaction, eosinophilia, and systemic symptoms syndrome (DReSS) is considered a severe cutaneous drug reaction.
 It can present with a broad spectrum of clinical manifestations making its diagnosis challenging.
 Factors associated with a poor prognosis include delayed diagnosis, viral reactivation, the presence of systemic inflammatory response syndrome, and severe organ involvement.
-Liver injury, presented in more than half of patient with DReSS, ranges from mild transaminasemia to acute liver failure, being one of the most common causes of death in these patients.
+Liver injury, presented in more than half of DReSS patients, ranges from mild transaminasemia to acute liver failure and is one of the most common causes of death in these patients.
 Prompt withdrawal of the culprit agent and a multidisciplinary approach in patients with internal organ affection are of utmost importance.

 Martinez-Cabriales SA, Shear NH, Gonzalez-Moreno EI.
 Liver involvement in the drug reaction, eosinophilia and systemic symptoms syndrome.
 World J Clin Cases 2019; in press